Based on all the different diets that my clients cover, the paleo diet is possibly one of the most difficult ones to pick supplements for.

 - Some reports that it has a slight stevia aftertaste

-4 - Lärabar Gluten-Free Fruit and Nut Bar
+4 - Lärabar Gluten-Free Fruit and Nut Bar (Best for Heart Health)

 With only a small amount of bad fats on the nutrition label, it also looks like a healthy option.